Chapter 5 Matrices and rasters

 If the package is already installed, running install.packages overwrites the old installation.
 This is done intentionally if you you want to update the package, i.e., to install a newer version of the package.

 Once the package is installed, we need to use the library function to load it into memory.
-Note how the package name can be passed to library without quotes:
+Note how the package name can be passed to library (with or without quotes):

 library(stars)